Post-Baccalaureate Programs: Everything You Need to Know

 4. Does the introduction cover too much, or is there real depth?

-From age 11, when I accompanied my father to have his warts cryosurgically removed, I have helped Spanish-speakers like Lupe confront their medical fears.
-Back then, the dermatologist had wielded a cannister of liquid nitrogen and warmly explained the wart-removal procedure, but my Spanish-speaking father just gazed at her, terrified.
+DescFrom age 11, when I accompanied my father to have his warts cryosurgically removed, I have helped Spanish-speakers like Lupe confront their medical fears.
+Back then, the dermatologist had wielded a canister of liquid nitrogen and warmly explained the wart-removal procedure, but my Spanish-speaking father just gazed at her, terrified.
 I knew what he needed and started to translate.
 By the time I finished repeating in Spanish what the doctor had said, my father had relaxed and even smiled as he anticipated seeing his face wart-free.
-At the end of the procedure, noting my fascination with the nitrogen, the doctor opened the cannister and spilled some liquid on the floor.
+At the end of the procedure, noting my fascination with the nitrogen, the doctor opened the canister and spilled some liquid on the floor.
 It crashed and disappeared.
 In that moment, as my father and I laughed in delight, the connection between helping others through medicine and eliciting joy was clear to me.
 I knew I wanted to become a doctor.

-Additionally, Marisol describes how the desire to pursue a medical career has a very personal connection to her past.
+Marisol describes how the desire to pursue a medical career has a very personal connection to her past.
 The applicant conveys the pivotal moment her interest in medicine was sparked by including a scene that demonstrates not only her ability to comfort her father, but also her fascination and wonder with the medical field.
-The liquid nitrogen is a surprising detail that invites the reader to visualize the gas dissipating into the air, like a magic trick, and this implication of magic imbues medicine with a similarly fantastic quality.

-Finally, notice that this thesis paragraph eschews dialogue in favor of more direct description.
+Finally, notice that this thesis paragraph eschews dialogue in favor of a more direct description.
 Though the paragraph continues to “show” the scenario, it also allows a bit of direct “telling” when the applicant writes, “In that moment, as my father and I laughed in delight, the connection between helping others through medicine and eliciting joy was clear to me.
 I knew I wanted to become a doctor.”
 Just like that, the motivation for Marisol’s path becomes obvious.

 1. Does the applicant demonstrate qualities that are desirable in a physician?
 If so, which ones?

-Marisol demonstrates empathy when she sees her father’s face, terrified at his lack of understanding and, without him having to indicate he’s distressed or why, she picks up on the source of it and automatically provides a solution: her interpretation of the procedure for his benefit.
-Wonder and curiosity also come across with the liquid nitrogen detail.
+Marisol demonstrates empathy when she sees her father’s face, terrified at his lack of understanding.
+Without him having to indicate he’s distressed or why, she picks up on the source of it and automatically provides a solution: her interpretation of the procedure for his benefit.

-The details in this thesis paragraph are carefully selected to illustrate aspects of the Marisol’s personality and interests that would be difficult to accept if they were simply stated outright.
-The dermatologist and the father, while characters themselves, motivate Marisol’s response to the situation, helping her shine.
+The details in this thesis paragraph are carefully selected to illustrate aspects of Marisol's personality and interests that would be difficult to accept if they were simply stated outright.

 Between the liquid nitrogen, the wart removal, and the importance of translation, it’s difficult to imagine another applicant convincingly recreating Marisol’s thesis.

-The paragraph focuses on a pivotal experience early in Marisol’s trajectory and zeroes in on important details to help illustrate the significance of the day.
+This paragraph focuses on a pivotal experience early in Marisol’s trajectory and zeroes in on important details to help illustrate the significance of the day.
 This focus on details has a payoff later in the essay as well, when the applicant experiences doubt about her potential to become a doctor.
-The writer took care to select details that could resonate across paragraphs while holding serious weight in their “home” paragraphs.

 I volunteered at La Clínica because I wanted to work with uninsured patients who had nowhere else to go.
 I was surprised to find that many patients did have insurance, but chose La Clínica anyway, despite it being overcrowded and understaffed.
 Melchor, for example, took a day off from work for a basic physical even though he had Medi-Cal.
 When I asked him why he didn’t visit a primary care physician within his health insurance, he told me the provider he’d been assigned didn’t have any Spanish-speaking staff who could communicate with him.
 “And it’s too far away,” he said.
 “I can’t get there by bus.”